|You are here: Home / Coaches

 Josh MacInnis- Dawgs 13U Head Coach (St. Francis Xavier University, NS)

-Bretton Gouthro- Dawgs 18U Red Assistant Coach, Strength/Conditioning Coach (University of Mount Olive, NC)
+Bretton Gouthro- Dawgs 18U Red Head Coach, Strength/Conditioning Coach (University of Mount Olive, NC)

 Coach Gouthro is a graduate of the Dawgs Baseball Academy, for which he played for 4 seasons.
 Upon graduating from the program, Bretton chose to begin his Collegiate career at the Praire Baseball Academy.
 In two years at PBA, Bretton was recognized as a two-time all conference player, still leads the program in all time hits, and won two championships.
 His success at PBA earned him an opportunity to play at NCAA DII powerhouse University of Mount Olive.
 During his three years at Mount Olive the team had an impressive record of 127-37, with 3 NCAA tournament appearances.
 Bretton was on the Conference Carolinas All-Academic team three times in a row while working towards his Exercise Science degree.

-Aaron Ethier- Associate Catching Coordinator (Thompson Rivers University)
+Aaron Ethier- Associate Catching Coordinator (Thompson Rivers University, BC)

 Brad MacInnis- Strength/Conditioning Coordinator